Skip to main content

 Switching into a Selective Major Starting Summer 2025

-- NOTE: Public Health majors only will have an additional selection cycle for new transfer students only at the end of the fall quarter.
+• NOTE: Public Health majors only will have an additional selection cycle for new transfer students only at the end of the fall quarter.
+Mechanical and Aerospace Engineering majors only will have an additional selection cycle for new transfer students only at the end of winter quarter (subject to change for Winter 2026).

-- When to Expect Final Decisions: Decisions will be made after Summer grades are finalized.
+• When to Expect Final Decisions: Decisions will be made after UC San Diego Summer Session grades are finalized.

 Eligibility Criteria